Yandex Cloud

 Management console

-1. In the management console, select the folder containing the target cluster for setting up alerts.
+1. In the management console, select the folder containing the cluster for which you want to set up alerts.

 2. In the list of services, select Monitoring.